where i find myself: seasons

 That was at the beginning of this week.
 This morning, I look outside at a line of transplanted palm trees somewhat hazily silhouetted against a backdrop of blank white fog.
 The air carries a chill, and I’m wearing a sweater dress, leggings, and boots.

-I keep hoping the season has finally changed, that the new leaf has finally turned over, but California keeps reminding me that here the word “finally” doesn’t apply.
+Every time I think the season has finally changed, California reminds me that here the word “finally” doesn’t apply.

 My friend wondered to what extent that regular flow of seasons in his home state shaped his personal sensibilities.
 I wonder to what extent California’s “infrequent but violent extremes” have shaped mine—especially, my sensibilities of faith.